If you want to take a memorable picture of Sydney, then you simply must include this famous landmark.

 9. Construction of the bridge started in the year 1923

-They didn’t waist any time because the first stone of the project, referred to in Australia as “turning of the first sod,” happened on July 28, 1923, on the northern side.
+They didn’t waste any time because the first stone of the project, referred to in Australia as “turning of the first sod,” happened on July 28, 1923, on the northern side.

-Most of the work the next 5 years would consists of preparing for the actual construction and constructing of the approaches of the bridge.
+Most of the work for the next 5 years would consist of preparing for the actual construction and constructing of the approaches of the bridge.
 Constructing the actual arch wouldn’t start until October 26, 1928.

 10. Hundreds of buildings were demolished to make way for massive pylons

 Before the work on the massive pylons could even commence, about 469 buildings had to be demolished on the northern side.
 Only then could these massive structures be erected.